 The Take-Charge Personality

-For people who instinctively seek control in most situations, caregiving can either turn them into frustrated tyrants or help mellow their personalities out.
+For people who instinctively seek control in most situations, caregiving can either turn them into frustrated tyrants or help them mellow out.

 Handling these issues (and hundreds of others while caregiving) and not slipping into an overbearing or “parental” mode can be difficult for anyone.
-However, for individuals with these super-efficient personality traits, the challenge can be monumental.
-Trial-and-error takes up precious time and energy, and so does redoing simple tasks!
+However, for family caregivers with Type A behavior pattern (TABP), the challenge can be monumental.
+These individuals are often highly organized, ambitious, extremely driven, impatient, overcommitted, and time-oriented.
+After all, trial-and-error takes up precious time and energy, and so does redoing simple tasks!

 It’s helpful to remember that there’s likely no faster way to deplete the self-esteem of an ill or aging person than to micromanage them or boss them around.
 Therefore, it can be beneficial to consciously repeat the mantra that your care recipient is still a whole person.
 Their abilities may be reduced, but it is likely that they are still capable of some minor tasks.
 It’s important to encourage their participation and help them feel as if they still hold some control over their life, even if it is waning.

-No matter how much you love your care recipient, altering your thought processes can be difficult.
-There are few rewards greater than taking time to respect the importance of this person’s life and keep this history in mind during the long, exhausting hours of caregiving.
-Succeeding in this may eventually dull the sharper edges of your strong personality, leaving you smart and efficient, yet making you a more thoughtful and flexible team player, mate, friend and employee.
+No matter how much you love your care recipient, altering your thought processes can be very difficult.
+There are few rewards greater than taking time to respect the importance of this person’s life and keep this history in mind during your long, exhausting hours of caregiving.
+Succeeding in this may eventually dull the sharper edges of your strong personality, leaving your efficiency and determination intact, yet making you a more thoughtful and flexible team player, mate, friend and employee.
 It will also help you pick your battles when it comes to how certain tasks are handled and who can participate.
-If every single thing isn’t done perfectly, the world won’t end.
+The lesson may not come easily, but there is a great deal of freedom to be found in accepting that the world won’t end if every single thing isn’t done perfectly.

 The Disorganized Personality

 Don’t worry.
 A bit more organization and time management won’t upend your appealing, laid-back personality.
-Graduating from disorganization and clutter can prevent unnecessary stress and actually help you better maintain your go-with-the-flow attitude.
-Minor changes here and there will likely make your whole life run a little smoother while caregiving and after your role ends.
-In fact, many previously disorganized caregivers have realized the importance of preparing for the future and created a system for their own records to ensure their family members can easily access and use important documents in the event of a medical emergency or upon their passing.
-This is a precious gift that can minimize a great deal of stress for loved ones.
+Although individuals with Type B personalities typically live with lower stress levels, introducing more order in your day-to-day life can prevent unnecessary strain and actually help you retain your go-with-the-flow attitude.
+Minor changes here and there will likely make your whole life run a little smoother both while caregiving and after your role ends.
+In fact, many previously disorganized caregivers have realized the importance of preparing for the future and created systems for their own records to ensure family members can easily access important documents in emergency situations.
+This is a precious gift that can minimize a great deal of stress and confusion for loved ones.

 The Timid Personality

-Someone who is naturally shy or nonconfrontational will probably have to learn to be more assertive when it comes to caregiving.
+Someone who is naturally shy or avoids confrontation will probably have to learn to be more assertive when it comes to caregiving.

-Reminding your parent that it’s time to use the bathroom or take their medication, especially if they tend to respond negatively, can be tough for a person with a timid personality.
+Reminding your parent that it’s time to use the bathroom or take their medication, especially if they tend to respond with complaining and negativity, can be tough for a person with a timid personality.
 It can also be difficult to spearhead a spouse’s care if they’ve always been the more dominant force in the relationship.

 Learning to find your voice and advocate for a loved one is a scary concept, particularly because their well-being depends entirely on you.
 Instead of feeling overwhelmed by the gravity of this responsibility, try to reframe how you think of it.
 Draw strength, motivation and courage from the fact that your care recipient needs your help.
 Not only will this enable you to better manage their care, but it will also allow you to be more assertive with them, medical professionals, social workers and other members of their care team.